numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - understanding projections
         - test whether or not vectors tend to point in the same direction
     - On a deeper level, dotting two vectors together is a way to translate one of them into the world of transformations
-    - Vectors are not just arrows in space, but also the physical embodiment or conceptual shorthand, of a linear transformation
+    - Vectors are not just arrows in space, but also the physical embodiment or conceptual shorthand of a linear transformation

 **Additional notes:**

 - When we compute v · w, we are using v as a measuring stick to see how much of w aligns with v's direction.
 - Every vector w can be broken into components: w = (component along v) + (component perpendicular to v)
 - The dot product v · w extracts only the first part, and filters out everything perpendicular to v
 - The duality reveals that every vector defines a way to "measure" other vectors